 Financial Planning for Application

 The table below is a rough breakdown of the cost of attendance matching the categories on the I-20.
-To see more detail and a historical perspective, visit the Financial Aid Office website.
+Visit the Financial Aid Office website.

 Type of Expenses

 There are no specific scholarships for International Students.
 BYU-Idaho grants are available to all students who meet the qualifications.
 Please visit Financial Aid to learn more about what is available and when to apply.

 International students are required to make a $4,000 deposit before the form I-20 can be created.
 The deposit is refundable if you decide not to attend.

 Anyone who is willing and financially able to assist you as a student can be your sponsor.
 This may include a friend, a parent, a sibling, etc. It is your responsibility as a student to find a sponsor!